sverx/devkitSMS/README.md

 ```
   ihx2sms your_program.ihx your_program.sms
 ```
-  (the size of the ROM will be a multiple of 16KB)
+  The size of the ROM will be a multiple of 16KB.
+The utility also calculates the ROM checksum for the output file if the SEGA header has been included in your program.